spences10/scottspence.com/copy/about.md

 ## Hi I'm Scott

 <Small>
-  Last updated: <DateUpdated date={`2021-04-02`} small={`true`} />
+  Last updated: <DateUpdated date='2021-07-27' small='true' />
 </Small>

-I'm a web developer for Creative Products at [Karmarama], based in Farringdon, London UK.
-Currently working from home.

-From the 26th of April 2021 I will be working with GraphCMS as a Developer Advocate.
+I'm a developer advocate working with [GraphCMS] to create content that helps remove friction and educate around the GraphQL space.

 I create content written in the blog here and also in educational videos supporting the written content.